Man accused of hiring hitman to kill ex-wife moves to have his case dismissed

 On September 2, Hamid Ghassemi, the 69-year-old former automobile dealership owner arrested for allegedly hiring hitmen to kill is ex-wife, filed a motion to dismiss all charges against him.
 The motion cites construction fraud and infringement of secured rights as the reason for his request.

+Ghassemi was scheduled to stand trial Monday, September 14 but District Attorney Hillar Moore confirmed with WBRZ, by way of an email, that the trial will not take place on the scheduled date.

-In June, he fired his former attorneys, Tommy Damico and Brent Stockstill, saying he'd been unhappy with their work on his behalf and it's possible that he may represent himself in court.
+In June, Ghassemi fired his former attorneys, Tommy Damico and Brent Stockstill, saying he'd been unhappy with their work on his behalf and it's possible that he may represent himself in court.

 According to court documents, Ghassemi is accused of hiring three hitmen, Tyler Ashpaugh, Daniel Richter, and Skyler Williams to kill his ex-wife, Taherah Ghassemi.